Skip to Content

 The FMMP provides young Tasmanians with an opportunity to gain a greater understanding of Australia’s involvement in WWI and the experiences of those who served.

-An initiative of the Tasmanian Government, supported by RSL Tasmania, the FMMP is awarded annually through an essay-based competition, which is open to all Year 9 students in Tasmania (including public, private and home-schooled students).
+An initiative of the Tasmanian Government, the FMMP is typically awarded annually through an essay-based competition, which is open to all Year 9 students in Tasmania (including public, private and home-schooled students).

 The Study Tour Prize